BDC Hamburger Icon

 Long term

-Regardless of whether you chose to pay the ransom and how you regained full control of your network and data, the consequences of the attack are likely to continue for some time.
+Regardless of whether you chose to pay the ransom, the consequences of the attack are likely to continue for some time.
 Try to keep as much of the recovery team intact as possible while you strengthen your cyber defenses, repair financial and reputational damage, and maintain ongoing communications with authorities.
 If these key individuals can continue to assist you in securing your network and data from now on, it will be of long-term strategic benefit to you.

-Also, the more you can prove that you were diligent in protecting your systems in the first place and competent in how you reacted to the attack, the better you’ll appear to your insurers, law enforcement agencies and the public.
-You’ll want to work toward earning back any lost customer trust, and proof of your accountability can help with that.
+Also, the more you can prove that you took precaution in protecting your systems and are competent in your reaction to the attack, the better you’ll appear.
+That’s true for your insurers, law enforcement agencies, employees, and the public.
+You’ll want to work toward earning back any lost customer trust and proof of your accountability can help with that.

 Did you find this content helpful?